-“The key to a balanced life in general, we believe, is knowing that ‘it’s okay not to be okay’.
+“The key to a balanced life in general, we believe, knows that ‘it’s okay not to be okay’.
 Especially during quarantine, things will blow out of proportion.
 You were annoyed by your partner’s messy habits before?
 That was nothing compared to the growing hate you feel now.
 Every emotion seems to be 100x worse.
 And that’s okay.”

 #2 Try to “put your energy to good use, especially if you’re bored”

 “There’s a lot of pressure to ‘be productive’.
 But you don’t have to be productive (but if you’re bored, please do put your energy to good use).
 Especially in these challenging times, it’s important to keep your mind healthy.
 To us, that means allowing ourselves to chill whenever we want.
 Netflix, books, playing board- and card games; all of that.
-We’re fortunate to have a lifestyle that has always been unexpected and we know how to adapt to many situations.
+We’re fortunate to have a lifestyle that has always been unexpected, and we know how to adapt to many situations.
 Just make sure to chill as hard as you work!”

 #3 Try to “make changes that we normally put off”

 Visit our travel blog and scroll through articles.
 Click through to other articles.
 Just spend some time on it!
-Watch our Youtube-videos and engage with them (we’d love to hear your video-ideas!).
+Watch our YouTube videos and engage with them (we’d love to hear your video ideas!).
 Give feedback – if you have any – to what we can do better.
 Right now is the time for us to work on our website and make changes that we normally put off.